tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     '23'

 To see the merit of regular expressions we need to create one that matches more than one thing.
-For example a regular expression that can could match all the patterns ``id0``, ``id1``, ..., ``id9``.
+For example a regular expression that could match all the patterns ``id0``, ``id1``, ..., ``id9``.

 Now suppose that we had a list containing FASTA description lines with these